 We do not offer scholarships for Prep pupils, but pupils transferring from the Prep to the Upper are considered for scholarships at the Upper.

 The Perse has always done its best to ensure that children who would benefit from an education at the School are not excluded for financial reasons.
 We offer a number of means-tested bursaries for families of limited means from Year 3 onwards.
 Financial support ranges from 5% to 100% of annual fees.
-In the current financial year, we provide around £1 million of means-tested bursary support at the Prep and the Upper.
+In the current financial year, we provide over £1 million of means-tested bursary support at the Prep and the Upper.

 How to apply for assistance with fees

 Applicants requesting a bursary are subject to the standard assessment criteria that form part of the entrance process.
 Places are only offered to applicants who meet the admissions criteria.

 The School has appointed an independent company, Bursary Administration Limited, to undertake bursary assessments on its behalf.
 All applications for bursary places are assessed on a means-tested basis and include a visit to the family home of successful candidates to help gain an understanding of the family situation and calculate the financial need of the family on an individual basis.
-Assessments take into account your family situation, including the number of school-aged children, the financial circumstances of both parents and of any current partner of one or both parents, along with social security benefits and other financial details.
+Assessments take into account your family situation, including the financial circumstances of both parents and of any current partner of one or both parents, along with social security benefits and other financial details.
 These will include both capital and current income.
 All bursary awards made are subject to annual means-testing thereafter.

 The number of awards which we can make each year are limited, and due to budgetary constraints, it is possible that not every eligible application for a bursary will result in an offer of financial assistance from the School.
 All awards are made at the absolute discretion of the School.